oren/aws-solution-architect-associate/cloud-guru.md

 ### Databases 101
 ### Lab: Create our first RDS Instance
 ### RDS - Back Ups, Multi-AZ & Read Replicas
+RDS is great for OLTP type of work.

 There are two types of backups for AWS:
 1. Automated backup
 1. Database Snapshots (munual)